-Print-out in graphic mode
+Printout in graphic mode

-- Enter "31" and "H", display 1 = "P031".
+- Enter 31H.
+The display then shows P031 \\\\\.

-- Enter code for the desired print-out:
+Now enter the code for the desired printout:

 - 0 = complete information

 - 1 = all cash counters

 - 2 = all counters

 - 3 = settings

 - 4 = popularity

 - 5 = hit parade of this location

 - 6 = last 20 error messages

-Figure 20: Evaluation using the NSM DATAprint
+Figure 20: Evaluation unit NSM DATAprint

 Note: If an error occurs during data transfer or if the printer does not start, "E0" appears on display 3.
-When a popularity counter has reached value 200, all popularity counters are divided by half.
+When a popularity counter has reached value 256, all popularity counters are divided by half.
 After dividing, the popularity printed out is relative.
-The number of divisions appears in the print-out: "RELATIVE 000" to "xxx".
+The number of divisions appears in the printout e.g.: "RELATIVE 5".
+This division is also made for the HITLIST.